-If you have a Compass Card or Compass Ticket, you can transfer across all modes of transit (bus, SeaBus, and SkyTrain) on a single fare for up to 90 minutes, or up to 120 minutes for West Coast Express services.
+If you have a Compass Card or Compass Ticket, you can transfer across all modes of transit (bus, SeaBus, SkyTrain, and HandyDART) on a single fare for up to 90 minutes, or up to 120 minutes for West Coast Express services.

 Your travel time begins when you first tap your Compass Card, Compass Ticket, or contactless payment to enter a fare-paid zone.

 If you travel using a Compass Card or Tap to Pay, your card will automatically deduct the appropriate amount for your trip.

 For Compass Tickets, purchase a ticket for the correct number of zones, or upgrade your ticket at a Compass Vending Machine if your travel needs change.